 What To Do When You Receive A Low Appraisal

 You’ve staged your home, kept it free of clutter and worked with a real estate agent to set the perfect asking price.
-Now the hard work has paid off: A potential buyer has made an offer and you’ve accepted.
+Now the hard work has paid off: A potential buyer has made an offer, you’ve accepted, and your house is under contract.
 Nothing can stop your home sale now, right?

 Not necessarily.
 There’s still a potential hurdle in the way – the appraisal.
 After you and a buyer sign a contract, the mortgage lender working with your buyers will order an appraisal of your property.
 During this, an appraiser will determine how much your home is worth in today’s market.

 What happens if you get a low appraisal that’s below the agreed-upon sales price?
 Your home sale might collapse.
 That’s because the buyer’s lender won’t loan them more than what an appraiser says your home is worth.
 It’s why home sellers rightly fear the prospect of a low appraisal.

 There are steps that you can take to salvage your home sale even if your home’s appraisal comes in low.
 The problem?
 They’re not all that pleasant.

 Home appraisals are an unavoidable part of the home selling process, and are valuable to the buyer and lender.
 For the lender, an appraisal is conducted to assess the actual value of the home, and to ensure that this is equal to the loan amount that the borrower is asking for.
 A buyer uses the appraisal to avoid paying too much for the home.

 Home appraisals can also be beneficial for a homeowner as well.
 You may need to have your property appraised when refinancing your mortgage or applying for a second mortgage.
 The appraisal is important during these processes for qualification and pricing purposes.